SciML/CurveFit.jl/docs/src/tutorials/getting_started.md

 println("Fitted parameters: ", sol.u)
 ```

-!!! tip "Performance Note"
-    While `ScalarModel` is convenient, directly writing vectorized functions with `@.`
-    can be more efficient for GPU computations and compiler optimizations.
-For
-    performance-critical applications, consider using the vectorized form.

 ## Sum of Exponentials

 Fit a sum of exponentials: `y = k + p * exp(λ * t)`: